AttentionThis page documents an earlier version. Go to the latest (v2.1)version.

 $ ./bin/yb-ctl destroy

-Start a new local cluster - a 3-node universe with a replication factor of 3.
+Start a new local cluster - by default, this will create a 3-node universe with a replication factor of 3.

 SqlInserts sample key-value app against the local universe by typing the following command.